YtCharmyngeBole/bolepen.ooo/README.md

 - [ ] Adorn the website background with animated patterns
     - Greek adornment patterns on the header and footer area
     - Animated background SVGs
+- [ ] Finally, seperate all sections into their own separate pages

 ## License